Guest article by Candy Tolentino.

 I’ll start off in the super-touristic area of Kuta.
 I always begin my travels there, as it’s right next to the airport and makes a quick and easy stop after a long day of travel.
 I also happen to like the place, despite the fact that I don’t drink OR party late into the night.

-Kuta is no Ubud, or even Changgu, where the word “vegan” practically lines the streets.
+Kuta is no Ubud, or even Canggu, where the word “vegan” practically lines the streets.
 Kuta is the hub of Australian tourism, with lots of hustle and bustle, but somehow still manages to exude a remote charm.

 It’s very mainstream though, so imagine my surprise when, while walking along one of the busiest streets in the tourist area, I happened upon a sign that said “vegan and vegetarian specialties here”.